AccidentByDragon/game-jam-o-ct-2025-waves/DOCUMENTATION.md

   originally created to monitor collisions between player and hard obstacles, may eventually repurpose to destroy waves upon leaving the screen or removed entirely
   ## Wave logic
-   handles the movement of the waves and their collisions effects, msotly jsut tells the waves to face a point and moves them in that direction
+   handles the movement of the waves and their collisions effects, msotly jsut tells the waves to face a point and moves them in that direction this primarily became a palce to determine the direction the waves needed to head and the dictated their direction, I achieved this by creating a class which allowed me to access varaibles and call functions when spawning in the waves, beasue the waves are being spawned by the a script on Game node this is a perfectly valid way of doing things, I only directly call one specific function to set the direction

 # Organisation
   Nodes have been structured relatively freely, grouped the Spawning points for waves into groups based on the cardinal direction they are positioned inorder to locate them via